 Microsoft Stocks Forecast: Conclusion

 Is it Safe to Bet on Microsoft in 2023?

 To conclude, Microsoft stock has fallen 31% since January 2022.
 While it has sailed the economic downturns better than its peers, the important question is what 2023 holds for Microsoft stock.

 However, it has to be believed that 2023 will be the year for Microsoft due to a couple of reasons.
 First and foremost is its diversification of business i.e., it is no longer only a Windows company and its cloud computing segment stand out among others.
 Its buyout of Activision Blizzard and partnership with Netflix will mark new avenues of revenue in 2023.

-Trading at a P/E of 24.85 is not very cheap but it is much below its historical value of the 30s in the last couple of years.
+Trading at a P/E of 32.3 is not very cheap but it is below than its historical value in the last couple of years.
 Therefore, Microsoft stock will add great value to anybody’s portfolio in the coming year.

 Note: Crowdwisdom360 collates Predictions and data from all over the net and has no in-house view on the likely trends in the Stocks or Crypto Coins.
 Please consult a registered investment advisor to guide you on your financial decisions.